MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs.md

 #### Create connection to on-premises

-We need a connection to on-premises to deploy the DC in Azure.
+You need a connection to on-premises to deploy the DC in Azure.
 Azure offers various options to connect your on-premises infrastructure to your Azure infrastructure.

 - Point-to-site
 - Virtual Network site-to-site